This page may contain affiliate links. Learn More.

 Wreaths dress up your home and can be useful as well.
 Check out how to make an herb wreath for your kitchen.
+Find out more about how to start an herb garden here.

 A culinary wreath is such a great idea.
 I made this one and used it fresh and as it dried, I have continued to use it.
 It was a great way to use up some summer herbs before winter set it and have herbs ready to use in my kitchen.